About the AURA Surveillance System

 AURA collates data from a wide range of sources to provide a comprehensive and integrated picture of patterns and trends in antimicrobial resistance and antimicrobial use in human health across Australia.

-The Commission established the AURA Surveillance System to inform and support implementation of strategies to prevent and contain antimicrobial resistance.
+The AURA Surveillance System is coordinated by the Department of Health and Aged Care.
+It was established by the Commission in 2014, with funding provided by the Department.
+AURA data inform and support implementation of strategies to prevent and contain antimicrobial resistance.

 Four long-term surveillance programs provided the foundation for the establishment of AURA Surveillance System:

 - National Antimicrobial Prescribing Survey